 This ceremony is not only done on Holy Wednesday, but it can be done any time of the year, and the faithful can even ask their parish priest to have the Mystery of Unction performed in their homes.

 The reason we celebrate the Mystery of Great Unction on Holy Wednesday is because the Orthodox Church sets aside this day as a day of final preparation before we witness the Passion of Christ.
-Just as Christ was anointed with precious and expensive myrrh by the repentant harlot woman in preparation for His burial, so are we also anointed with prayer oil towards our healing and the forgiveness of sins.
+Just as Christ was anointed with precious and expensive myrrh by the repentant harlot woman in preparation for His burial, so are we also anointed with sanctified oil towards our healing and the forgiveness of sins.
 This is because no one can approach the Passion of the Lord properly without being healed of their own sinful passions.
-The prayer oil of anointing is therapeutic for the soul and the body, and not only is to be accompanied with Confession for any mortal sins committed, but it helps prepare us to receive the Immaculate Body and Precious Blood of the Lord the next morning on Holy and Great Thursday.
+The sanctified oil of anointing is therapeutic for the soul and the body, and not only is to be accompanied with Confession for any mortal sins committed, but it helps prepare us to receive the Immaculate Body and Precious Blood of the Lord the next morning on Holy and Great Thursday.

 Greek Traditions and Holy Unction